Search

 - Step therapy (ST): In these cases, we require your doctor to first try certain drugs to treat a medical condition before we will cover another drug.

-- Quantity limits (QL): These are drugs that we limit to a certain amount over a certain time period.
+- Quantity limitations (QL): These are drugs that we limit to a certain amount over a certain time period.
 If your doctor thinks you need to receive more, you can ask us for an exception.

 Getting medication from a participating network pharmacy

-For each medication that is not on our formulary or is subject to prior authorization, step therapy or quantity limits, we will cover a temporary one month supply of medications (unless the prescription was written for fewer days) when you get it filled from a network pharmacy during the transition period.
+For each medication that is not on our formulary or is subject to prior authorization, step therapy or quantity limits, ConnectiCare will cover a temporary one month supply of medications (unless the prescription was written for fewer days) when you get it filled from a network pharmacy during the transition period.
 After the first one month supply, you will need to request an exception for coverage, otherwise we will not pay for these medications, even if the member has been in the plan less than 90 days.

 How is a prescription filled in long-term care facilities?